qmk/qmk_firmware/users/jonavin/readme.md

     When enabled, use this in the keymap for an additional encoder processing bool encoder_update_keymap(uint8_t index, bool clockwise)

+    OPTION: set ENCODER_DEFAULTACTIONS_INDEX to the encoder number if the encoder is not index 0

 TD_LSFT_CAPSLOCK_ENABLE = yes
-    This will enable double tap on Left Shift to toggle CAPSLOCK
+    This will enable double tap on Left Shift to toggle CAPSLOCK KC_LSFTCAPS to bind to left Shift to enable feature KC_LSFTCAPSWIN does the same thing but will not turn on CAPS when Win Lkey is disabled

 IDLE_TIMEOUT_ENABLE = yes
     Enables Timer functionality; for RGB idle timeouts that can be changed dynamically